 When there’s a bun in the oven, one of the first things new parents do is create the perfect nursery for their baby.
-A lot more goes into creating a nursery than just picking either pink or blue paint, or puppies or clowns on the wallpaper.
-The space has to not only be clean and inviting, but healthy as well.
+A lot more goes into creating a nursery than just picking either pink or blue paint, puppies, or clowns on the wallpaper.
+That space has to not only be clean and inviting but healthy as well.
 And if it can be created using eco-friendly materials, all the better.

 One of the main considerations of any room, of course, is flooring.
-Here are some healthy and for soon-to-be parents.
+Here are some healthy and eco-friendly flooring choices for soon-to-be parents.

 Hardwood floors simply never go out of style, and they look beautiful in pretty much any room, nurseries included.
-In fact, they can work very well in a nursery because spills are easy to clean up and they keep dust down to a minimum.
+In fact, they can work very well in a nursery because spills are easy to clean up, and they keep the dust down to a minimum.